Google Tag:

 System Intrusion

 A system intrusion is an attack where an unauthorized person gains access to a computer system or network.
 Once they have access, the intruder may steal data, damage the system, or leave a backdoor for future attacks.
-An organization can prevent or mitigate the effects of a system intrusion by:

 • Implementing strong system and network access controls